-(Eat from among the second fruits, such as olives, dates, and cherries.)
+All are invited to eat from among the second fruits, such as olives, dates, and cherries.

 Olives have played an important role in our history.
 They are the raw material we transform into food and soap, and are an ancient sign of peace.
 The olive tree is a sign of hope that, despite the enormity of destruction, life can be restored.
 When the great flood began to subside, Noah sent out a dove.
 "The dove came back to him toward evening, and there in its bill was a leaf it had picked from an olive tree."
+(Genesis 8:11)

-(Genesis 8:11) We remind ourselves of the delicate balance we walk between our peoples and others, between truths in competition, and between justice and mercy.
+We remind ourselves of the delicate balance we walk between our peoples and others,